react-cosmos/react-cosmos/README.md

 };
 ```

-Then, we can register components into that namespace.
+Then, we attach components to that namespace.

 ```js
 components.Boy = React.createClass({